cloudtoid/gateway-core/README.md

 ### Request headers

-- The values of `Host` and `:authority` headers are redefined as the name and port of the upstream server.
+- The values of [`Host`][HostHeader] and `:authority` headers are redefined as the name and port of the upstream server.
 This can be changed as shown below:

   ```json
   "routes": {